Nek5000/NekDoc/source/quickstart.rst

 .. highlight:: bash

 The *nek5_svn/trunk/tools* directory contains programs for pre- and post-processing tasks, such as generating meshes from geometry descriptions.
-The following mands will build the tools in *$HOME/bin*::
+The following commands will build the tools in *$HOME/bin*::

   cd $HOME/nek5_svn/trunk/tools